 4. Public recognition

-Being acknowledged for their contributions is a top priority for employees.
+Being acknowledged for their contributions is a top priority for many employees.
 Regularly showing appreciation of their hard work, whether with a casual comment in a meeting or a formal “employee of the month” award, sends the message that hard work is appreciated.

 5. Work-life balance and flexibility